 Saudi Arabian Monetary Authority

 What Our Economists Say: “The Saudi Arabian Monetary Authority doesn’t have major decisions to make.
 The currency peg to the dollar means that interest rates closely follow the Fed’s.
-They raised the repo rate by 100 basis points in 2018.
-Another 75 basis points of rate hikes are expected in 2019.” — Ziad Daoud
+They’ve already risen by 75 basis points this year.
+That should be it for 2018 with another 75 basis-point rate increase expected in 2019.” —Ziad Daoud

 - Current target: to freeze the expansion of monetary aggregates

-Argentina’s central bank no longer sets inflation goals and now lets daily bond auctions determine its benchmark rate.
-Under the terms of a revised agreement with the International Monetary Fund, policy makers led by Guido Sandleris are targetting monetary aggregates in a bid to freeze the expansion of pesos in the economy.
+Argentina’s central bank is no longer setting overnight rates or inflation targets.
+Under the terms of a revised agreement with the International Monetary Fund, policy makers – no led by Guido Sandleris – will now target monetary aggregates in a bid to freeze the expansion of money supply in the economy.